THE JLF TREK

 What can I expect at the finish line?

 On Saturday, you will be treated to a celebration at the finish line which runs until approximately 6.00pm, complete with food, drinks and live music.
 You can buy tickets for your family and friends to celebrate your achievement with you.
-Tickets available here
+Tickets will be available closer to the date, we’ll email you a link to purchase tickets.

 Participants and ticket holders will receive two free celebratory drinks and delicious catering.